rafafigueredoviana/RISCV_MCU_CYCLONEV/README.md

 # RISCV_MCU_CYCLONEV

-An basic implementation of the RISCV core into a DE10nano FPGA board.
+A basic implementation of the RISCV core into a DE10nano FPGA board.
 Its main componentes will be featured from the [Pulpino Project](https://github.com/pulp-platform/pulpino).

 # Components: